CAA: Computer Aided Acoustics

-- For an infinitely long pipe of cross sectional area A which is filled with a medium of density ρ and at temperature T at which speed of sound c = (γ×R×T)0.5, the acoustic impedance is [ρ×c/A].
+- The acoustic impedance describes the sound pressure [Pa] needed to produce a unit measure of volume velocity [m3/s] in the tube.
+For an infinitely long pipe of cross sectional area A which is filled with a medium of density ρ and at temperature T at which speed of sound c = (γ×R×T)0.5, the acoustic impedance is [ρ×c/A].

 - The acoustic impedance of a material determines fraction of sound power that will be transmitted and reflected when the wave encounters an interface created by two different materials.
 The larger the difference in acoustic impedance between two materials, the smaller the amount of transmitted energy will be.
 Similarly, the acoustic impedance of a sound attenuation device determines fraction of sound power that will be transmitted and reflected when the wave passes through it.